Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/syslibs/README.md

   * Stuck to ncurses 6.4 as 6.5 didn't generate the regular ncurses library anymore and compiling readline 8.2 hence failed.

+### 24.09

+  * A fairly trivial update of 24.03, now with ncurses 6.5 which we also used in a later version of the 24.03 module and was needed for `htop`.